eclipse-che4z/che-che4z/README.md

 ## Installing Che4z

+### Basic Stack

 The Che4z basic stack is included with Eclipse Che version 7.6.0 and above, so no installation is necessary.
-To get started, create a new workspace, and select the **Mainframe Basic Stack**.
+To get started, create a new workspace and select the **Mainframe Basic Stack**.

-If you are using an earlier version, follow the instructions below.
-Che4z is compatible with Eclipse Che version 7.3 on Kubernetes or later.
+### Premium Stack

+To install the Che4z [premium stack](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/ca-mainframe-software/devops/ca-brightside-enterprise/2-0/eclipse-che4z.html), **follow these steps**:

 1. Log in to Eclipse Che.